frictionlessdata/frictionless-py/docs/guides/extracting-data.md

      Row([('id', 5), ('name', 'Rome')])]

-The `data` format is just a raw array of arrays similiar to JSON while the `row` format is a rich object with all the cells normalized and converted to proper types.
+The `data` format is just a raw array of arrays similar to JSON while the `row` format is a rich object with all the cells normalized and converted to proper types.
 We will explore the Row class later.

 ### Streaming Data